welcome-to-the-sunny-side/welcome-to-the-sunny-side.github.io/_otherposts/2024-08-20-When-your-waifu-doesnt-talk-back.md

 2. Interaction with $f$ sustains and stabilizes $c(f)$.

-$f$ being a corporeal female has been necessitated till this point of time because humans have neither had the biological hardware, nor the technology required to replace $f$ as a source of high quality information.
+As we will soon see, the first function (ie. inspiring the creation of the construct) isn't a difficult task at all.
+It's the second function which binds $m$ to slavery. $f$ being a corporeal female has been necessitated till this point of time because humans have neither had the biological hardware, nor the technology required to replace $f$ as a source of high quality information.
 This is fortunately not the case any more with AI getting better.

 From this point onwards $c(f)$ will be defined for non-corporeal females too.